Roxa-na/matlabProjects/universityCodes/Guide.md

 Moreover, it was asked of us to do some opeartion on the values of these matrices: calculating **mean**, performing **element by element** operations, etc.
 ## Ex2
+Reading from files(csv file), plotting and storing the plots in different formats were done in this exercise.
 ## Ex3
+Reading from files, plotting and creating suplots. also saving the plots as jpeg files.
 ## Ex4

 ## Ex5